lwjohnst86/analyzing-cohorts-course/chapter1.md

 ---
-## Which variables are outcomes and exposures?
+## Which variables are outcomes and which are exposures?

 ```yaml
 type: PureMultipleChoiceExercise